-This document defines the policies governing allocations for compute time and storage on the DesignSafe platform, a comprehensive cloud-based natural hazards research environment for experimental, theoretical, and computational science.
+This document defines the policies governing allocations for compute time and storage on the DesignSafe platform, a comprehensive natural hazards research environment for experimental, theoretical, and computational science.
 The allocation policy for DesignSafe considers that users may have a range of use cases, from short term analysis work to long term data storage, for very large or very small experiments.
 All registered users are provided access to the Tools & Applications in a controlled manner that limits the amount of computing capacity, and they may request an additional Allocation for various purposes such as the need for larger scale computation or to run applications that are not provided via the portal.
-New use cases for DesignSafe may emerge—please don’t hesitate to contact the project team if you feel you have special circumstances not covered by this document.
+New use cases for DesignSafe may emerge—please don’t hesitate to contact the project team if you have additional needs.

 DesignSafe is broadly available to any researcher or practitioner working in open Natural Hazards Engineering and Social Science research.
 By “open,” the expectation is that any research performed on DesignSafe is unclassified, and will result in publication in a broadly available journal or conference.

 All registered users are provided access to the Tools & Applications in a controlled manner that limits the amount of computing capacity, and they may request an additional Allocation for various purposes such as the need for larger scale computation or to run applications that are not provided via the portal.
-An additional Allocation on DesignSafe is headed by a project PI, typically a faculty member or researcher scientist at a US-based academic institution (private sector users are also welcome, see below).
-The PI may then add additional investigators, including students to their allocation at their discretion.
-PIs are responsible for insuring that any users added to their allocation comply with the terms and conditions for use of the DesignSafe resource.
+An additional Allocation via DesignSafe is headed by a project PI, typically a faculty member or research scientist at a US-based academic institution (private sector users are also welcome, see below).
+The PI may then add additional researchers, including students, to their allocation at their discretion.
+PIs are responsible for ensuring that any users added to their allocation comply with the terms and conditions for use of the DesignSafe resources.
 Collaborative projects involving non-U.S. researchers are encouraged as long as they include substantive intellectual participation by the U.S. researchers.
 In joint research projects, foreign collaborators are eligible to make use of that allocation in a manner consistent with the request.
 While a PI is typically a faculty member or staff researcher at an academic institution, there are a number of other cases where an individual may be eligible to be a PI:

-DesignSafe provides access to a variety of cloud-based computing and storage resources, accessible through several different interfaces (see the User Guide for an overview).
-A Base Allocation of compute time and storage is automatically provided to each user at the time they create an account.
-Users can request additional Allocations of computation time or data storage.
-Compute time is allocated in Service Units (SUs), which equates to one hour of wall clock time on a single processor core of time used.
-Compute time is charged on computations run through the Discovery Workspace via the web interface or through direct command line access to systems provided through DesignSafe.
-Storage is allocated and charged by the gigabyte-year, a gigabyte of physical storage for a one year time period.
+DesignSafe provides access to a variety of computing and storage resources, accessible through several different interfaces: via the web-based Tools & Applications portal, or via API's, or via direct command-line access to TACC's HPC systems.
+Web-based access via Tools & Applications has built-in constraints that limit the amount of compute time that is automatically provided to each user at the time they create an account.
+For users requiring access via API or direct command-line access to HPC resources, they can request additional Allocations of computation time and/or data storage.
+Compute time is allocated in Service Units (SUs), which equates to one hour of wall clock time on a single compute node.

 Additional allocations may be requested via the DesignSafe Portal by submitting a help ticket.
 An application for an additional allocation includes information about the eligibility of the requestor, a description of the research to be performed and its sources of support, and a justification for the number of SUs requested.

-There are four types of allocations available on DesignSafe:
+There are three types of additional allocations available via DesignSafe:

 Allocations for DesignSafe resources are made for up to a 12-month period.
 PIs can continue their activities in subsequent years through annual renewal requests.
 At the end of each 12-month allocation period, projects forfeit any unused compute SUs.
 Users with a Startup Allocation need not wait the full 12 months to apply for a Research Allocation, and can apply as soon as they receive preliminary results suitable for their request.
 Educational Allocations will typically be limited in duration to the academic semester of the class in which they take place.

 DesignSafe supplemental allocations are reviewed for merit by a committee consisting of members of the Allocation Advisory Board.
-The board is made up of researchers in the academic community who are not part of the project team.
 The board makes recommendations to the project team based solely on the merit of the proposal, and not on overall availability of the resource.
 The board will review the proposal and make a recommendation to the project team based on the following criteria:

 Proposals that are deemed competitive by the Allocation Advisory Board are then reviewed by the project team for technical feasibility (i.e., can the project be implemented in the DesignSafe environment?) and for the availability of time on the resource.
 For Research Allocations, proposals will be reviewed at least once per quarter.
 Startup and Educational Allocation requests receive a fast track review, bypassing the Allocation Advisory Board.
 DesignSafe project staff will review these requests according to the merit review criteria above, and will act on these requests within two weeks of their submission.